Sometimes, we all just need a little time and space, but when it comes to relationship breaks, things are never that straightforward.

 Why do you want space from your partner at this moment?

-Taking a break isn’t something you should decide upon in the heat of the moment after an argument.
+Taking a break in a relationship isn’t something you should decide upon in the heat of the moment after an argument.
 Take some time to cool down.
 You don’t want to regret speaking too soon.

 Breaks are a risky business.
 Even if you have some time to reflect and decide that you really want to give your relationship another go, your partner might not feel the same way, even if they didn’t want to take a break to begin with.